LamEnder/hent-AI/README.md

 For both of those examples, the newest model 161 provides far more accurate masks and detection.

 # Getting Started
 You will need all the same requirements as matterport's Mask RCNN implementation, nothing more.
-Note that I am using tensorflow 1.8.0, tensorflow-gpu 1.9.0, torch 0.4.1, and keras 2.2.0.
+Note that ~~I am using tensorflow 1.8.0, tensorflow-gpu 1.9.0, torch 0.4.1, and keras 2.2.0.
 I have not fully tested the stability of newer combinations.
-I use Anaconda3 for my command line.
+I use Anaconda3 for my command line.~~

+Message from the forker: You can use newer combination such as tensorflow 1.15, torch 1.x and keras 2.3.1 as those will have full compatibility with old codebase and model.
+(I ran a couple of inferences myself and see no problem with it)

 Only windows is supported for the executable.
 You can pull this code for linux.